MarchalMaxim/Resize-Responsibly/README.md

 # webcrawler
-Webcrawler that takes screenshots of pages it has visited.
+Webcrawler that takes screenshots of different viewports of pages it has visited.

 ## Installation
 1. You need a webdriver for your favorite browser.
 This project only supports Chrome 76 at the moment.